rhysco8/thermostat-challenge2/README.md

 ## Disclaimer

 This is not actually hooked up to an actual thermostat.
-But just imagine if it was!
+But just imagine if it were!